gabefair/Family-Security-Review/README.md

 - [ ] Review Computers for installed software induced vulnerabilities and backdoors.
 Remember: "Freeware is killware"
 - [ ] Check https://haveibeenpwned.com/
 - [ ] Review your choice of mesh network apps, to make sure they still can be trusted.
 A mesh network chat app can continue to work after your government has disabled internet
+- [ ] Make sure your home router/modem has up-to-date firmware.
+Consider buying your own instead of leasing from your ISP
+- [ ] Change your SSID name and password

 ### Practices
 - [ ] Keep a list of all the apps/software/sites you and your family uses or has accounts with